 In addition, despite the rise in big chains, independent pharmacies represent 40 percent of all community pharmacies in the United States.
 They also employ more than 60,000 pharmacists nationwide.

-Nevertheless, purchasing or growing an existing pharmacy typically requires a substantial amount of capital, resulting in relatively high barriers to entry.
-This means you’ll likely need a business loan if you don’t have the necessary cash on hand — and a rather large one at that.
+Nevertheless, purchasing or growing an existing pharmacy typically requires a substantial amount of working capital, resulting in relatively high barriers to entry.
+This means as a small business owner, you’ll likely need a business loan if you don’t have the necessary cash on hand — and a rather large one at that.

 Everything You Need to Know About Pharmacy Business Loans:

-While pharmacies can be quite profitable compared to other business ventures, they’re also typically much more costly to start.
+While pharmacies can be quite profitable compared to other business ventures in the healthcare industry, they’re also typically much more costly to start.
 Some experts estimate you’ll need at least $300,000 in working capital to acquire or start an independent pharmacy.

 If you’re already a pharmacy business owner, you may need additional capital to expand or purchase inventory, just to name a few examples.
 In these instances, a small business loan can be beneficial.

-Many lenders are willing to provide term loans to businesses in the medical industry because their services are always in demand.
+Many financial institutions are willing to provide term loans to health professionals because their services are always in demand.
+This is especially case now as the world continues to fight the COVID-19 pandemic.
 However, because you’ll borrowing a substantial amount of capital, you’ll need a strong credit history and solid business plan.

 How to Apply for a Pharmacy Business Loan:

 Many independent pharmacies pursue loans or business lines of credit from alternative lenders.
 For example, at Fora Financial, we work with many pharmacy owners and can supply them with loan amounts up to $500,000.
 When you apply for a pharmacy loan, you may be required to supply proof of cash flow and have a good credit score.
 The better your numbers, the more likely you are to be approved.